+Kolmar, Chris.
+"These are the 10 Michigan cities with the largest Asian population for 2019."
+Homesnacks.net block of Peterboro Street, while others chose to relocate to suburbs like Troy.
 Some rural communities in Michigan welcomed Japanese Americans during World War II.
-As a means of securing release from an internment camp, a Japanese American could sign a loyalty pledge and were encouraged to leave California and disperse across the country.
-The U.S. War Relocation Authority issued a pamphlet in 1944 entitled Farming in Michigan, directly targeted to Japanese Americans and encouraging them to move Niles, Eau Claire, Wayland, St. John, and Lapeer to grow apples and other crops.
+As a means of securing release from an internment camp, a Japanese American could sign a loyalty pledge and was encouraged to leave California and disperse across the country.
+The U.S. War Relocation Authority issued a pamphlet in 1944, entitled "Farming in Michigan," directly targeted to Japanese